 - 1. Photographs may be either black and white or color.
 They may be processed from negatives, slides, or digital cameras and computer manipulation programs.
 Photographs must have been taken since your county fair of the previous year. - 2.
 Photographs should be a minimum of 5" x7".
 Finished size (including mounting/matting) of single photographs may not exceed 11" x 14".
 Exception: Panoramic photos must not exceed 24" in length. - 3.
-All photographs must be printed on photographic paper and must be mounted and/or matted. - 4.
+All photographs must be printed on photographic paper and must be mounted and/or matted.
+Maximum thickness of finished project must not exceed 1/4" thick. - 4.
 Mounted photos can be (a) flush-mounted [no board showing] on mounting board, or (b) with mount borders [window mat or flat mount directly on board].
 Exhibitors may cut their own mounting boards, use ready-cut window mats or have matting done professionally.
-4-Hers are responsible for design decisions such as border, color and size.
+4-Hers are responsible for design decisions such as border, color, and size.
 Framed photographs (including floating frames) will not be judged. - 5.
 Non-mounted photos may be exhibited in a clear plastic covering. - 6.
-A series is a group of photographs or slides [3 to 5] that are related or tell a step-by-step story.
+Edited photos should include a copy of the photo before edits. - 7.
+A series is a group of photographs [3 to 5] that are related or tell a step-by-step story.
 Photographs must be mounted together in story order or sequence.
-Slides should be numbered.
-Finished size of individual photographs in a series should not exceed 6" x 8". - 7.
-Digitally altered photos should include a copy of the photo before changes. - 8.
-Subject matter of photographs must be in good taste and be appropriate for public display in a 4-H setting. - 9.
-Photographs depicting unsafe practices or illegal activities will not be displayed. - 10.
-Exhibitors must use the Photo Exhibit Label to provide required information for photo exhibits.
+Finished size of individual photographs in a series should not exceed 6" x 8". - 8.
+Digitally altered photos should include a copy of the photo before changes. - 9.
+Subject matter of photographs must be in good taste and be appropriate for public display in a 4-H setting. - 10.
+Photographs depicting unsafe practices or illegal activities will not be displayed. - 11.
+Exhibitors must use the Photo Exhibit Label to provide required information for photo exhibits. - 10340 Creative Photography A photographic image that was creatively edited or modified beyond reality in a creative, imaginative, and experimental way to make it more interesting and visually engaging.
+Could be a composite of multiple photographs.